PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

     - Using BFS, the route to the nearest **frontier** point is obtained.
 In case there is no route (there are no more reachable frontier points), execution ends, otherwise, the variables necessary for navigation are initialised and moves on to **MOVE** state.

   - **MOVE:** The route calculated in **PLAN** is followed, updating the map whenever the robot has travelled a distance of **0.3 m** since the map must be updated with independent measurements.
 Once the route is completed, it moves on to **PLAN** state.

+### PROCESS LASER DATA
+The **laser_data_to_points** function is used to filter valid values and convert them into pixel coordinates, as well as to indicate whether or not the beam collided.

 ### MAP CONSTRUCTION:
 - Map construction is based in Baye's rule but using **log-odds** aproximation, which allows the robot to accumulate sensor measurements efficiently and stably.
 Each pixel's log-odds value is updated by adding positive increments for occupied observations and negative increments for free observation simplifying the updates to simple sums.
 To avoid excessive probabilistic inertia, increments saturate when they reach a maximum value.
 These increments are calculated the following way (obstacle increment is greater, since it should be easier to mark a free pixel as occupied than an occupied pixel as free):
 ```python